Jin93/MEBayesSL/README.md

 ```

 Note: there are several command lines that need to be customized by users:
-1. The command line "module load conda_R" in `LDpred2_jobs.R` and `MEBayes_jobs.R` may need to be modified.
+1. The command line "module load conda_R" in `LDpred2_jobs.R` and `MUSS_jobs.R` may need to be modified.
-2. The command lines on lines 121 - 122 in `LDpred2_jobs.R` and lines 148 - 149 in `MEBayes_jobs.R`: "qsub -cwd -l mem_free=23G,h_vmem=23G,h_fsize=100g", may need to be modified.
-Note: the memory required for MEBayes_jobs.R should be customized according to the number of training ancestry groups.
+2. The command lines on lines 121 - 122 in `LDpred2_jobs.R` and lines 148 - 149 in `MUSS_jobs.R`: "qsub -cwd -l mem_free=23G,h_vmem=23G,h_fsize=100g", may need to be modified.
+Note: the memory required for MUSS_jobs.R should be customized according to the number of training ancestry groups.

-## MEBayesSL Manual
+## MUSSEL Manual

-MEBayesSL workflow:
+MUSSEL workflow:
 <p align="center">
 <img
-  src="/img/MEBayesSL_Workflow.png"
+  src="/img/MUSSEL_Workflow.png"
-  title="ME-Bayes SL Workflow"
+  title="MUSSEL Workflow"
   width=85%
   height=85%>
 </p>

 ### [Step 0]

 Obtain tuned causal SNP proportion  ($p_k, k=1,2,\ldots,K$) and heritability ($h^2_k, k=1,2,\ldots,K$) for each training ancestry group from LDpred2.
-These parameters will be used to specify the prior causal SNP proportions and heritability parameters in ME-Bayes.
+These parameters will be used to specify the prior causal SNP proportions and heritability parameters in MUSS.

 LDpred2_jobs.R: submit LDpred2 jobs by chromosome.
 ```r